msavoury-carecloud/deepstream.io-website/src/docs/client-js/datasync-record/readme.md

   typ: Various
   opt: false
   des: The value the record or path should be set to.
+-
+  arg: callback
+  typ: Function
+  opt: true
+  des: Will be called with the result of the write when using record write acknowledgements.
 {{/table}}
 ```
 Used to set the record's data and can be called with a value.
-A path can optionally be included.
+A path and callback can optionally be included.

+Including a callback will indicate that write acknowledgement to cache or storage is required and will slow down the operation.

 {{#infobox "info"}}
 -  After calling `set`, you still have to wait for the record to be ready before